Div99/OcamTex/README.md

 2. Install **Ocaml** per instructions on [this page](https://opam.ocaml.org/doc/Install.html).
 3. Install required Opam dependencies - we use extlib for file IO.

     `opam install extlib ocamllex menhir`

+## Installation

+Clone the repo, compile `main.byte`, and place it in system's path.

 ## Compilation